ssbostan/incluster-kubectl-apply-job/README.md

 # incluster-kubectl-apply-job
-A way to apply Kubernetes manifests from within the cluster
+A Helm Chart to create Kubernetes Job to apply manifests using kubectl